blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 -   This function will call the `distributeRewards` function before claiming the rewards.
 -   The rewardToken must exist in the rewards distribution contract

+### `unstakeAndClaim(uint256 amount, uint256 stakeId)`

+-   Unstake the SHU tokens to the specified stakeId and claim the SHU rewards.
+-   The caller must have staked for at least `lockPeriod` for the specific stake.
+-   If amount is greater than the user staked plus the rewards, the contract will unstake the maximum amount possible.

 #### `claimAllRewards()`